 American Red Cross Month

-Help kids understand the rich history and the importance of the American Red Cross while also teaching them how to keep both themselves and their belongings safe.
+Help kids understand the rich history and the importance of the American Red Cross while also teaching them how to keep both themselves safe.

 - Teach young children important safety tips, such as how to call 911, how to avoid dog bites, and how to get out of a house that's on fire.